The Best Wide Toe Box Shoes That Aren’t Barefoot

 Altra Running makes zero and low drop shoes with a much wider toe box than is typically found on athletic shoes, but the cushioning level is high and they offer lateral stability.
 This is a good brand for ultra runners who log ridiculous miles on concrete and for people who need a more rigid sole – whether that is because of joint arthritis or to hold a supportive orthotic.

-I personally recommend their lower cushion options (the high cushion is just excessive for nearly everyone!) and their extra wide fit – the Lone Peak is my favorite.
+I personally recommend their mid to lower cushion options (the high cushion is just excessive for nearly everyone!) and their wide or extra wide fit – the Lone Peak is my favorite.
+Each model comes with detailed specs so you know exactly what you’re getting.

 Baer Shoes

 Baer Shoes is a German brand with many beautiful anatomically shaped shoes.
-The nice thing about Baer is that you can find options for just about every type of shoe you are looking for – they’re “regular” shoes but with a wide toe box.
-You can check each product description to find the height of the heel drop, type of support, shoe weight, and more.
+The nice thing about Baer is that you can find options for just about every type of shoe you are looking for, including dress shoes.
+This is the only brand I’ve found that offers so many attractive lifestyle in the wide, but not barefoot category.
+And the quality is consistently high.
+These are beautiful shoes!

 Bahe